desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 (When a batch job is used to attempt bootstrapping for a large number of delegations, the cache does not need to get cleared in between.)

-[It is expected that Signaling Records have few consumers only, so that caching would not normally have a performance benefit.
+[ TODO It is expected that Signaling Records have few consumers only, so that caching would not normally have a performance benefit.
-Perhaps it is thus better to RECOMMEND low TTLs instead?]
+Perhaps it is thus better to RECOMMEND low TTLs instead? ]

 # Implementation Status